-We recommend doing this right after sanding before the dust settles since it will be easier to see where the dust is located.
+We recommend doing this right after sanding before the dust settles since it will be easier to see where the dust is.

 Once you’ve done that, inspect your ceiling surface for any remaining texture or uneven spots.

-If necessary, use a hand-held sander or putty knife to touch up these areas.
+Use a hand-held sander or putty knife to touch up these areas if necessary.

 Next, sweep up any remaining dust with a broom or vacuum and dispose of it in a sealed bag or container.

 Once you’ve finished inspecting and touching up your ceiling, apply a coat of a high-build primer before painting it with a ceiling paint of your choice.